Ephemeraes/LingoLand/README.md

 ### Backend Settings

-1. Enter the backend directory: cd LingoLand_BackEnd
-2. Build project:
-mvn clean install
-3. Running backend services:
-mvn spring-boot:run
+For every back-end project
+1. Add maven resources
+Go to the pom.xml and download maven sources
+2. Reload the Project
-4. Database settings:
+4. Change atabase settings:
 Run the SQL script in the database folder to create the necessary tables.
 5. Link your database
 Change the settings of sql in pom.xml to your local database